salpaysenturus/FOCUS_Spec/supporting_content/appendix/discount_types.md

   * RESELLER_MARGIN - indicates the Reseller Program Discounts earned on every eligible line item.
   * SUBSCRIPTION_BENEFIT - credits earned by purchasing long-term subscriptions to services in exchange for discounts.

-* Where does spot instance usage-based discount fall?
+* Where does spot instance usage-based discount fall under?
 Should there be a **Usage-based discounts** type?

-* Where does GCP's sustained usage discount fall?
+* Where does GCP's sustained usage discount fall under?
 Maybe the same as spot instance, in which case, **Usage-based discounts**?